percona/pmm/docs/details/dashboards/dashboard-mongodb-wiredtiger-details.md

 ## Scanned and Moved Objects

-This panel shows the number of objects (both data (scanned_objects) and index (scanned)) as well as the number of documents that were moved to a new location due to the size of the document growing.
+This panel shows the number of objects (both data (`scanned_objects`) and index (`scanned`)) as well as the number of documents that were moved to a new location due to the size of the document growing.
 Moved documents only apply to the MMAPv1 storage engine.

 ## Page Faults

 Unix or Window memory page faults.
-Not necessarily from mongodb.
+Not necessarily from MongoDB.